turingschool/front-end-curriculum/projects/Fitlit-part-two.md

 * 1: Application crashes during normal usage or does not run.

 ## Testing
 * 4: Application covers all aspects of the application including various flows and covers both happy/sad paths.
 All tests are passing.
 * 3: Application is well tested but fails to cover some features and only tests for happy paths.
 Tests use smaller, sample data files as input rather than the large, original data files.
 All tests are passing
 * 2: Project has sporadic use of tests at multiple levels.
 The application contains numerous holes in testing and some tests do not reflect changes made to implementation.
 Some tests might be failing.
 * 1: Tests have not been updated to reflect changes made in refactor.
 There is not enough test coverage, and multiple tests might be failing.

 ## Sass
 * 4: Application fulfills all requirements previously mentioned, and has Sass functionality that goes above and beyond an MVP (see extensions).
 * 3: The application has well-factored Sass with all styles separated out into logical stylesheets.
 Mixins or extends, variables, (appropriate) nesting and color functions have been utilized well.
 * 2: Application adds organization for the whole stylesheet and within rules, but multiple Sass files have not been utilized.
 All Sass code lives in a single file, and only makes use of variables.
 There is some duplication in the codebase, and there may be some unnecessary selectors or tags.
 * 1: The application makes little to no use of Sass and is not separated into logical stylesheets.
 There are many instances of duplication.

 ## Accessibility
 * 4: Has an audit score of 100% and has gone above and beyond accessibility requirements (see extensions).
 * 3: All accessibility areas have been considered and tested.
 An accessibility audit with a score of at least 95%.
 * 2: One accessibility area has not been tested or considered.
 This may be: an accessibility audit with a score of 80% or lower, errors with color contrast when checking via a colorblind extension, app is not tab-able, large use of non-semantic HTML.
 * 1: Two or more accessibility areas have not been tested or considered.
 This may be: an accessibility audit with a score of 80% or lower, errors with color contrast when checking via a colorblind extension, app is not tab-able, large use of non-semantic HTML.

 ## JavaScript Refactoring
 * 4: Application demonstrates excellent knowledge of JavaScript syntax, style, and refactoring.
 Excellent usage of `fetch` and updates DOM based on results of network requests.
 Handles all scenarios for error handling.
 * 3: Class methods use array and object prototypes - for loops are not used in the application.
 Application shows strong effort towards organization, content, and refactoring.
 Great usage of `fetch` and updates DOM based on results in most scenarios, but may update DOM before a network request is complete.
 Handles some scenarios for error handling.
 * 2: Class methods use a mix of array and object prototypes and for loops.
 Application runs but the code has long methods, unnecessary or poorly named variables, and needs significant refactoring.
 Uses `fetch` effectively for `GET` but does not implement `POST`.
 Has zero error handling and only `logs` errors if a network request fails.
 * 1: Application generates syntax errors or crashes during execution.
 Does not utilize `fetch` at all.

 ---

 ### Minimum Professionalism Expectations
-* Commits are atomic and frequent, effectively documenting the evolution/progression of the application
+* Commits are atomic and frequent, effectively documenting the evolution/progression of the application.
+There is no more than a 10% disparity in project contributions between teammates.
 * The Project Board is utilized (and updated) with Github issues and labels.
 * Developer uses PRs from feature branches before adding new code to the main branch.
 * The README is formatted well and at a minimum contains: